meken/cloud-hackathons/hacks/genai-multimodal/README.md

 ### Introduction

 Embeddings are high-dimensional numerical vectors representing entities like text, video or audio for machine learning models to encode semantics.
 These vectors help us to measure distances and find *semantically* similar items.
-If we want to be able to search within our videos (to find the most relevant one for a given question), we need to generate embeddings as a first step.
+If we want to be able to search within our videos, to find the most relevant one for a given question, we need to generate embeddings as a first step.

 ### Description